AlanLeverenz/Final-Project/README.md

 ![](client/src/assets/images/Navbar_Saved.png)

-After a search is returned, by clicking on the Save button below an article the user is able to save the article so it can be viewed at a later date.
-Articles are saved in a Article collection.
+Only articles that were saved by the current user are displayed.
+The query string used to find the article is styled in italic blue above the sentiment score.
+Click on the Delete button to remove the article from the database.

 ![](client/src/assets/images/saved_page.png)